TIY-Durham/2015-FALL-FEE/25--From-GitHub-With-Love/README.md

 ### Shaping Up With Angular JS

 Last night was a (very) quick tour of the course.
 Tonight is reinforcement: play through (as in, try to complete without help) levels 1 and 2.
 You've got a lot to do tonight, so don't spend too much time here.
 If you get stuck, buy the answer and move on.
 Tomorrow you'll do the same with levels 2 (again) and 3.
 It'll come back around.

+### For Your GitHub Only

+### Etsy: Build It Out

+Elect a single Team Lead to manage the project... just for tonight, though.

+Formulate a group plan of attack for building out _at least one_ product and category page with HTML and (S)CSS _only_... but with one catch: **the Team Lead cannot write any code.** His or her job is to pair up with each of the other two, lead code reviews, and ensure the submitted work matches the joint plan.

+Don't worry, we'll switch the Team Lead roles, so you'll probably get a chance to be Team Lead.
+If that's you this time around, don't waste your time waiting around for code to review: refine the plan, document the API for the next phase of development, pro-actively pair up with your teammates... make the most of your time.

+### BEAST MODE

+Actually _complete_ the HTML and (S)CSS completed for the product detail and category page.
+Use the grid, Luke!